For country-music fans and aspiring songwriters from all over the world, a trip to Nashville, Tennessee is the ultimate pilgrimage.

-A lot of vendors at the Nashville Flea Market accept credit cards.
+A lot of vendors accept credit cards.
 But since they have to pay the credit company a commission on each sale made, it often turns really expensive for them to use those machines.
 And it can be difficult to pass on really great deals to shoppers who use a Visa or a Mastercard.
 This is the reason why most of the booths at the Nashville Flea Market take only cash.
 And since vendors are always open to bargaining, paying in cash will get you a better deal.
-There’s a couple of ATM’s in the buildings of the Nashville Flea Market.
+There’s a couple of ATM’s in the buildings of the Fairgrounds.

 #4 Keep your eyes open

 You need to wear supportive shoes, as the Nashville Flea Market is definitely not a place to wear flip-flops – even when the day is really warm.
 If you plan on spending the whole day rummaging, then you need to wear comfy shoes or you will be sorry at the end of the day.
 Also, don’t forget to wear sunscreen and a hat.
-True veterans always bring carry rolling carts, wagons or cases on wheels for serious shopping at the Nashville Flea Market.
+True veterans always bring carry rolling carts, wagons, or cases on wheels for serious shopping.
 If you’re planning to bring back heavy objects like pieces of furniture, do bring a cart or wheelbarrow of some kind, because you’ll need it to carry your findings.

 #7 Find the right place to park your car at the Nashville Flea Market

-The Nashville Flea Market is admission free.
+The Nashville Flea Market is admission-free.
 However, shoppers and merchants who get there by car will need to pay a parking fee.
-Some of the people living in the neighbourhood of the Nashville Flea Market allow parking on their property for $3.
+Some of the people living in the neighborhood of the Fairgrounds allow parking on their property for $3.
 Alternatively, it is also possible to find legal parking in the nearby streets.
 The secret to a good parking spot is to come in from Bransford Ave.

 When is the best time to go to the Nashville Fairgrounds Flea Market?

-All month or days are not created equal when it comes to flea market shopping and selling.
-Since the Nashville Flea Market operates all year long – January through December – there are days which are more convenient than others.
+All months or days are not created equal when it comes to flea market shopping and selling.
+Since the Nashville Flea Market operates all year long – January through December – there are days that are more convenient than others.

-For instance, Sunday’s have the best deal, particularly if you’re looking for a big object: Sunday after 2 p.m., the dealers will really work with you because they generally don’t want to have to pack up their bulky items and move it.
-Also, going to the Nashville Flea Market on Friday or on Sunday is going to get you some better prices and crowds will be less.
+For instance, Sundays have the best deal, particularly if you’re looking for a big object: Sunday after 2 p.m., the dealers will really work with you because they generally don’t want to have to pack up their bulky items and move them.
+Also, attending the Nashville Fairgrounds Flea Market on Friday or on Sunday is going to get you some better prices and crowds will be less.

 Did you know that?